-The Castle and Gardens
+The Castle Accomodation

 Welcome to Craufurdland Castle, home to the Craufurds of Craufurdland since 1245.

-Early to mid 1800s saw massive renovation to the Castle after a long period of neglect due to a legal battle to get Craufurdland back to the Craufurds.
+Early to mid 1800s saw a massive renovation to the Castle after a long period of neglect due to a legal battle to get Craufurdland back to the Craufurds.
 William Houison Craufurd is responsible for the fabulous Gothic Facade, Wallace suite, and the beautiful Georgina Library and Drawing room which looks over Craufurdland Water and the scenic Ayrshire Countryside.

-The last major renovations were carried out by Peter and Caroline Houison Craufurd, when they split the Castle into 2 in the 1980s.
+The last major renovations were carried out by Peter and Caroline Houison Craufurd, when they split the Castle into two in the 1980s.
 They continued to live in one side and rented out the other side.

 Craufurdland Castle remains a private residence, and is not open to the public.
 We ask that the privacy of the family is respected.
-Please respect that privacy signs around the castle and gardens. however historical tours can be arranged by appointment.
+Please respect that privacy signs around the castle and gardens.